 Could give a refugee a support session with a field worker.

 Could help us pay for a psychological assessment for an unaccompanied child refugee.

 Could help us to locate and protect an unaccompanied child refugee in Europe.

-1,050 refugee children have arrived safely and legally in the UK through the routes Safe Passage have opened.
+Over 1,800 refugee children have arrived safely and legally in the UK through routes Safe Passage has helped open.